Onixaz/nextjs-woocommerce-storefront/README.md

 ## The Goal

-The idea behind this repo was to showcase the power of Next.js by building a frontend for WooCommerce using nothing but Woo's REST API only.
-This means truly headless and secure WooCommerce without any redirects to checkouts etc. I also wanted to create a reusable base for the development of Wordpress/WooCommerce themes using React with server-side rendering.
+The idea behind this repo was to showcase the power of [Next.js](https://nextjs.org/) by building a frontend for [WooCommerce](https://woocommerce.com/) using nothing but [Woo's REST API](https://woocommerce.github.io/woocommerce-rest-api-docs/) only.
+This means truly headless and secure WooCommerce without any redirects to checkouts etc. In a true [Jamstack](https://jamstack.org/) fashion.

 ## Features
 * WooCommerce Storefront theme inspired responsive design.
-* Static page generation using getStaticProps and getStaticPaths.
+* Static page generation using getStaticProps and getStaticPaths for SEO and performance.
+* Client side fetching of dynamic data like prices / account details using [SWR](https://swr.vercel.app/).
-* WooCommerce REST API abstraction using Next's API routes.
+* WooCommerce REST API abstraction using [Next's API routes](https://nextjs.org/docs/api-routes/introduction).
 * JWT based authentication for data fetching / endpoint protection.
-* Cart system using CoCart plugin.
+* Cart system using [CoCart](https://wordpress.org/plugins/cart-rest-api-for-woocommerce) plugin.
-* Customer registration and authentication using NextAuth.js.
+* Customer registration and authentication using [NextAuth.js](https://next-auth.js.org/).
-* Checkout system using Stripe as a payment method example.
+* Checkout system using [Stripe](https://stripe.com/) as a payment method example.

 ## Demo